Internship, Volunteer and Work Experience

 The National Portrait Gallery appoints Interns in its Curatorial department to provide collections related assistance.
 These posts involve working directly with specific curators and are aimed at Post Graduate students with a demonstrable interest in the chosen period or area of research.

 Internships provide valuable experience in a national collection and some training using the Heinz Archive and Library will be provided.
 Additionally there will be the opportunity to attend a Gallery induction day to learn more about the range of the Gallery's work and other relevant curatorial training sessions.
 The posts are normally for a six-month period working one-day per week.
-The role is unpaid, but travel expenses within London are available.
-Posts are advertised twice a year, usually in May and October, and successful applicants will be invited to attend an interview.

 Collaborative Doctoral Partnerships

 In 2013 the Arts and Humanities Research Council (AHRC) awarded the Thames Consortium, comprising the National Portrait Gallery, the National Maritime Museum and the National Archives, six Collaborative Doctoral Partnerships (CDPs) per year for the next three years.
 These CDPs are intended to support doctoral research within the Thames Consortium in collaboration with various UK Higher Education Institutions.